Buick Envista

-The Buick Envista is a compact crossover SUV manufactured by General Motors and marketed under the Buick brand since 2022.
+The Buick Envista is a subcompact crossover SUV with a fastback design manufactured by General Motors and marketed under the Buick brand since 2022 for the model years 2023 onward, 2024 for North America.
 It shares the GM VSS-F platform with the Chevrolet Trax (marketed as the Seeker in China).

 Presented for the Chinese market in August 2022, GM introduced the Envista in April 2023 in the United States and Canada.
 The Envista is manufactured in Changwon, South Korea by GM Korea and in China by SAIC-GM.

 Overview

 In China, the Envista is equipped with the GM small gasoline engine (LYX), a turbocharged 1.5-liter gasoline straight-four engine that produces 181 hp and 183 lbft of torque paired with a continuously variable transmission.

 In the North American market, the Envista is powered by the GM E-Turbo engine (LIH), a turbocharged 1.2-liter gasoline straight-three engine rated at 137 hp and 162 lbft of torque mated to a six-speed automatic transmission.
 The Envista is offered in three trim levels: Preferred, Sport Touring (ST) and Avenir, each with front-wheel drive.

 Front suspension uses MacPherson struts and rear suspension uses a compound crank semi-independent twist beam (or torsion beam) rear suspension with a Watts linkage standard on the Avenir trim and available on ST.

 The interior of the Envista features a single panel combining an 8-inch screen for driver instruments and an 11-inch infotainment screen.
 Wireless Android Auto and Apple CarPlay are offered, as well as over-the-air updates and a surround-sound audio system.
 The front door panels and dashboard feature stitched elements, and the Avenir and ST trim levels feature embroidered head restraints logos.

 Black 18-inch alloy wheels are standard on the ST trim, with 19-inch wheels available.
 Bright gray 19-inch alloy wheels are standard on the Avenir.

 The Envista has an EPA listed passenger volume of 97.5 cuft and maximum cargo volume of 20.7 cuft behind the rear seat and 42 cuft with the rear seat folded.